itsmeipg/mpv-config/README.md

 - Test if audio-normalize-downmix has an effect on sofalizer.
 - Re-edit uosc proximity, video-quality script + change its FPS display.
 - Add adjustable d/c/scale-blur, antiring + vo, hwdec, video-sync, gpu-api/context + dither
-- Fix filtering of avc video format for YouTube.
 # Theme

 This mpv config is meant to be as minimal as possible, while providing clean and consistent looking features.